borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] design sections component

-- [x] update font choices (Hind Madurai for body)

-- [x] document icons component.
-Important enough to warrant a separate folder

-- [ ] include new `icon.js` file in the components and pages
+- [x] include new `icon.js` file in the components and pages

-- [ ] add illustration and sections to the landing page
+- [x] add illustration and sections to the landing page

+- [ ] update Design Guide/Icons (remember currentColor and default sizes)

+- [ ] revisit navigation component and animation

 - [ ] design icon and logos for the website (png, favicon...)

-- [ ] write better copy
+- [ ] write copy for the landing page

 - [ ] design a pattern with SVG syntax to fill the whitespace